 Photo credit: Benedek Lampert via Peta Pixel

 At first glance, this may look like a computer-generated scene featuring the iconic Back to the Future DeLorean, but it’s actually just a cleverly photographed LEGO set.
 Photographer Benedek Lampert grew up with the film and when LEGO contacted him about reviewing their upcoming DeLorean set, it was an offer he could not refuse.
 However, instead of just a simple build video, he wanted to recreate some famous scenes from the trilogy.
-Read more for a video, additional pictures and information.

 The first scene is of the DeLorean being transported through the space-time continuum after hitting 88mph, and without computer graphics, it involved lots of clever photography tricks, including light painting.
 To make the headlights actually work, special LEDs needed to be purchased from Lightailing, while motion blur was added in post production using Photoshop.
 All of the steam that you see is basically a large amount of dry ice, approximately 22-pounds worth.